sarahgoodwin93/project1-The-Hike-Site/README.md

 9. On the side bar menu under 'Code and automation', click on "Pages"
 10. Change 'Branch' from "None" to "main", press 'Save'
 11. Once saved, wait a few minutes for page to deploy
-12. Navigate back to "Pages" and here you will find your deloyed link.
+12. Navigate back to "Pages" and here you will find your deployed link.

 The live link can be found here [The Hike Site](https://sarahgoodwin93.github.io/The-Hike-Site/ "Link to deployed The Hike Site")